 Pensioner wins landmark ruling against the Police in the Supreme Court

-Our Client, Mrs. Robinson (then a pensioner in her late 70’s) found herself in the wrong place at the wrong time when she was injured after being unwittingly caught up in a police arrest of a suspected drug dealer on a busy street in Huddersfield town centre back in the summer of 2008.
+Our Client, Mrs. Robinson (then a pensioner in her late 70’s) found herself in the wrong place at the wrong time when she was injured after being unwillingly caught up in a police arrest of a suspected drug dealer on a busy street in Huddersfield town centre back in the summer of 2008.
 She won her case at the Supreme Court and changed the Law

 Mrs. Robinson was simply going about her daily business when she found herself embroiled in the scene of the police arrest.